 - Grant cannot be for generation of profit.

 - The grant fits the terms of reference of the fund or foundation focus area.

 - The grant can be for general operational, programs, project spending (with project terms defined), or fund development capacity.

 - The grant can be for equipment or assets to operate charitable business.

 - The grant can be used in full or part for a contract for services between the charity and contractor, provided the contracted work fits charitable objects.

-All applications will be accepted as Word documents, at: firstname.lastname@example.org
+Applications are accepted as Word or PDF documents, at: email@example.com

 Decision-Making Criteria for Grants

 The advisory committee will make a decision by October 15th.
 We will review the following areas:

 For Project Based Applications: